ajpsyk/hide-youtube-related/README.md

-# hide-youtube-related
+Hide YouTube Related Column
 A lightweight Chrome Extension built with Manifest V3 that adds a native-feeling toggle button to the YouTube sidebar.
-It allows users to hide the "Related Videos" section for a distraction-free experience.
+It allows users to hide the "Related Videos" section for a distraction-free experience while keeping playlists visible.

+~Features~
+State Persistence: Remembers if you left the sidebar hidden or visible, even after refreshing the page.

+SPA Support: Works seamlessly with YouTube's "Single Page Application" navigation (no-refresh video switching).

+Lightweight: Zero dependencies; uses native Chrome APIs.

+~Installation~
+Download or clone this repository to your computer.

+Open Google Chrome and navigate to chrome://extensions/.

+Enable Developer mode using the toggle in the top right corner.

+Click Load unpacked in the top right and select the folder containing the extension files.

+~Project Structure~
+manifest.json: Extension configuration and permissions.

+background.js: Monitors tab updates and URL changes to trigger the content script.

+contentScript.js: Handles DOM injection, button logic, and theme styling.

+assets/: Contains the visibility.svg and visibility_off.svg icons.

+~How it Work~
+The extension uses a service_worker to watch for chrome.tabs.onUpdated.
+When it detects a youtube.com/watch URL, it pings the content script.
+The content script then:

+Checks chrome.storage.local for the user's last preference.

+Injects a button into the #secondary column.

+Toggles the #related element visibility without affecting the #playlist element.